4 Days in Budapest: A Fun Itinerary for First-Timers

 Who doesn’t love visiting places that look like they belong in a fairytale?
 That’s surely why Fisherman’s Bastion is one of Budapest’s top attractions.

 Surprisingly, even though it is called a bastion, it actually never served as a fortification in Budapest.
-It was built in the late 19th century, so there would be a proper place to enjoy the views of the Danube river and the Pest side of the city.
+It was built in the late 19th century, so there would be a proper place to enjoy the views of the Danube River and the Pest side of the city.
 Genius, right?

 The combination of the unique architecture and the beautiful scenery is definitely magical, yet you should expect to be surrounded by quite a few people.